Nanotechnology

 Abstract

-In this work, two methods for creating carbon nanoparticles from oil waste or by products, which accumulate on pipes and Furnaces walls and reduce equipment efficiency and service life (that can hinder the production process, accordingly it is removed weekly) — are compared.
-These waste products ...
+This work compares two methods of producing carbon nanoparticles from oil waste or by-products that accumulate on the walls of pipes and furnaces and reduce the efficiency and life of the equipment (which can hinder the production process; therefore, it is removed weekly).
+These wastes or by-products ...

 Read More ...

-In this work, two methods for creating carbon nanoparticles from oil waste or by products, which accumulate on pipes and Furnaces walls and reduce equipment efficiency and service life (that can hinder the production process, accordingly it is removed weekly) — are compared.
-These waste products or by products result from the incomplete burning of hydrocarbon compounds during crude oil refining to produce petroleum products.
-The raw materials had been gathered from two places from Al-Dura refinery, sieving, burned in furnace of atmosphere that was both vacuumed and inert, crushed by mortar and washed by solvent, washing by distilled water, drying then reduced to nanoparticle size using direct crushing (sonication by probe) and indirect ultrasonic (bath sonication) processes.
-The samples were examined using the relevant procedures, such as EDX and SEM, as well as tests following crushing and burning.
-Zeta potential and particle size analysis were two additional tests conduct on the final products.
-The results showed that after burning, the proportion of carbon increased from 28.49, 36.30 to 91.59, and 94.47 % sequentially.
-Also, the direct ultrasonic method is superior to the indirect method for manufacturing carbon nanoparticles, which required less time and able to produce nanoparticles with average granular sizes about 37 nm and 86.6 nm for the first and second samples, respectively.
-Zeta potential data proved the resulting Nano carbon particles are quite stable.
+This work compares two methods of producing carbon nanoparticles from oil waste or by-products that accumulate on the walls of pipes and furnaces and reduce the efficiency and life of the equipment (which can hinder the production process; therefore, it is removed weekly).
+These wastes or by-products are generated from the incomplete combustion of hydrocarbon compounds during the crude oil refining process to produce petroleum products.
+The raw materials were collected from two Al-Dura refinery sites, sieved, burned in a furnace under vacuum and inert atmosphere, crushed with a mortar and washed with solvent, washed with distilled water, dried, and then reduced to nanoparticle size by direct crushing (sonication with a probe) and indirect ultrasonic methods (bath sonication).
+The samples were analyzed after crushing and firing using the appropriate methods such as EDX and SEM as well as tests.
+Zeta potential and particle size analysis were two other tests performed on the final products.
+The results showed that the carbon content increased consecutively from 28.49, 36.30 to 91.59 and 94.47% after firing.
+In addition, the direct ultrasonic method is superior to the indirect method for producing carbon nanoparticles because it requires less time and can produce nanoparticles with an average grain size of about 37 nm and 86.6 nm for the first and second samples, respectively.
+The zeta potential data show that the resulting nanocarbon particles are relatively stable.

 Nanotechnology